JoelStansbury/Clasical-Object-Detection/README.md

 ## TODO

 At some point I intend to add a class intended for tracking an object in a video stream.
 The impetus for this class is that the most time consuming step within the algorithm is the GMM color clustering step.
 In a video, we should be able to reuse the dominant colors for each frame.
+Though, even with this you're looking at <2 fps.